Petkr/PPchat/README.md

 If a command has '*' after it's one argument, this means that everything after the command name in the input is treated as the argument.

+#### Example

+Suppose there are commands with signatures:
+* x argument1 argument2
+* y argument*

+Inputs will be parsed in the following way:
+* x abc defg - call to x with argument1 = "abc" and argument2 = "defg"
+* x abc - call to x with bad argument count
+* y abc defg - call to y with argument = "abc defg"

 ## The Client

 This is the client side of the project.